rickwest/devsnippets/source/snippets/javascript/index.md

 Use reduce() when you want to accumulate the values in an array into a single value.

 #### Example - accumulating student scores from an array of objects
 In this example, we want the sum of all student scores from the given array of objects.

-##### Code

 We have an array with students and their respective score.
 We can use reduce() to get the total score as shown here.